kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### New followers

-- A great many of these new follower accounts are fake accounts managed by the cyber-stalking criminals.
+- A great many of these new follower accounts are fake accounts managed by cyber-stalking criminals.
 - So, although I was safer in some respects, I was in more danger in others.
-- Some new followers have [profile pics of the faces of teachers and staff](../../crimes/protagonists.md) at the conservatory of Dénia.
+- Some of my new followers have [profile pics of the faces of teachers and staff](../../crimes/protagonists.md) at the conservatory of Dénia.
 - From this moment onwards, the English language of the stalker accounts becomes fluent, native, and vernacular.
-- In retrospect, I'm convinced this is when [Hazel Smith](../early-years/2007.md#hazel-smith), her family, and her local English-speaking associates, such as [Patricia and Christine](../2022/november.md#walking-in-benijembla-with-the-english-ladies), step in.
+- In retrospect, I'm convinced this is when [Hazel Smith](../early-years/2007.md#hazel-smith), her family, the wider British gang membership, and her local English-speaking associates, such as [Patricia and Christine](../2022/november.md#walking-in-benijembla-with-the-english-ladies), step in.
 - I guess many more criminal gang networks operating on social media were alerted to my presence and vulnerability.
-- In September 2023, however, I have no idea Hazel and Sandra Smith are involved, and have been involved in the story since 2006.
+- In September 2023, however, I have no idea Hazel and Sandra Smith are involved, and have been involved in the story since [2006](../early-years/2006.md#september).
 This key to the story starts to come out in a rather curious way about a month later.
 - At the time, I believe the wild interest on my *tweet-for-help* and the sudden 1000s of followers I gained were mostly genuine.

 ## Immature boy, bad companions, or both?

-- When I get home on Sunday 3rd at around 5pm, an account has followed me, **kaka**.
+- When I finally arrive home to Carrer Furs 15 on Sunday 3rd at around 5pm, one more fake account has followed my `@jackchardwood` X account: **kaka**.

 ![Admission of guilt](../../content/images/admission%20of%20guilt.png)